xxlong0/NeuralUDF/README.md

 - **On objects with closed surfaces (DTU)**

 The training has two stages.
-We apply blending-based patch loss (used in SparseNeuS) to further improve the reconstruction.
+We apply blending-based patch loss (used in SparseNeuS) to further improve the reconstruction quality.

 ```shell
 bash bashs/bash_dtu_blending.sh --gpu 0 --case scan118